 Fix small hardwood floor scratches and minor blemishes easily with DIY repair.
 You can use a color matching fine tip permanent marker or wood stain pens and blending sticks.
 These inexpensive items hide scratches on hardwood floors and make for easy hardwood floor scratch repair.

-Most hardwood flooring scratch repair is easily accomplished with a little elbow grease, a small can of stain, and a fine-grit sandpaper.
 After sanding in the direction of the grain, apply a tiny amount of stain.
 If you are nervous using stain, try a walnut.
 Walnuts have an oily brown dye that can repair scratches on hardwood floors and enhance the look of worn areas.
 Let the oil sit for a few minutes then buff with a cloth.

 Scratches on Engineered Flooring